MarynaShavlak/dev-interview-hub/src/entities/Rating/ui/Rating/RatingRedesigned/README.md

     return (
         <div>
-            <RedesignedRating
+            <RatingRedesigned
                 className="my-custom-class"
                 starsCount={0}
                 feedbackContainer={<div>Feedback Form</div>}
                 onSelect={handleSelect}
                 title="Please rate this article"
             />
-            {/* The RedesignedRating component allows users to rate items and provide feedback */}
+            {/* The RatingRedesigned component allows users to rate items and provide feedback */}
         </div>
     );
 };
 ```

 ## Conclusion
-The **`RedesignedRating`** component is a key part of applications that embrace the latest design standards.
+The **`RatingRedesigned`** component is a key part of applications that embrace the latest design standards.
 By offering an intuitive and modern interface for star ratings and feedback, it enhances user interaction while aligning with contemporary design practices.